-I use Dr. Bronner’s for a body wash, shaving, laundry, floor mopping and my sometimes even my dishes.
+I use Dr. Bronner’s for body wash, shaving, laundry, floor mopping and dishes.
 One bottle for all of those uses!

 Are there any items in your bathroom cupboards that are single use and could get replaced by another that you use already?